islamelnabarawy/sc2gym/README.md

 the observation is the full observation object from the pysc2 environment.
 The reward is the same as observation.reward, and done is equal true if observation.step_type is LAST.
+* In addition to step() and reset(), the environment defines a save_replay() method, that takes a single parameter, replay_dir, which is the name of the replay directory to save to inside the `StarCraft II/Replays/` folder.